Tooth decay often occurs in the chewing surface of back teeth. To prevent the chance of cavities forming in these areas, sealants are applied.

 Tooth decay or cavities used to be a certainty.
 However, the arrival of fluoridated drinking water and toothpaste has changed that.
 Fluoride is a natural mineral that safely strengthens tooth enamel (the hard outer ‘shell’ of your tooth) and helps stop cavities from forming.

 Children can really benefit from fluoride.
 Not all communities have fluoridated water.
-If you child isn’t getting enough fluoride or they continue to get cavities, Dr. Tully may suggest a fluoride treatment at each hygiene visit.
+If you child isn’t getting enough fluoride or they continue to get cavities, our doctors may suggest a fluoride treatment at each hygiene visit.

 Everyone over the age of six can benefit from a home fluoride rinse.
 Used regularly, home fluoride rinses have been proven to significantly reduce cavities up to 40 percent more than simply brushing alone.